a-kostevski/flavor/exampleSite/content/en/notes/evergreen-notes.md

 description: "Notes that accumulate value over time through continuous refinement and connection."
 ---

+{{< def title="Evergreen Notes" >}}
+Notes designed to grow and improve over time through continuous refinement and connection.
+Unlike fleeting captures, evergreen notes are concept-oriented, densely linked, written in your own words, and accumulate value as your knowledge base expands.
+{{< /def >}}

 Evergreen notes are notes designed to grow and improve over time.
 Unlike fleeting captures or project-specific documentation, evergreen notes are investments in your future thinking.

 ## Characteristics